Category Archives: Kitchen Layout

 post

-A Functional Grey One Wall Kitchen Layout
+A Functional Grey One-Wall Kitchen Layout

 A simple, linear layout, this kitchen design utilizes a small cooktop and sink to help maximize usable countertop space.
 The abundance of drawers and cabinets creates more space for storage, keeping things organized and de-cluttered.

 This one-wall kitchen also creates visual balance by placing the wall cabinets away from the left-hand corner of the room and using greenery to take up some of the negative space on the right.
+Keeping frequently used items within arm’s reach in upper cabinets further improves the kitchen’s functionality.

 Styled by Emma FisherAnnica Clarmell, and Anna Granberg, photographed by Peter Pousard for Alvhem

-An Open and Airy, Yet Compact, Single Wall Kitchen
+An Open and Airy, Yet Compact, Single-Wall Kitchen

 This color palette provides a sense of space, making the kitchen seem larger than it is.
 Additionally, the large area of open floor space enhances this effect while improving the work triangle.